2sic/2sxc-docs/2sxc Docs Generator/net-code/index.md

 This documentation contains the following sections

-1. [Dynamic Code](xref:NetCode.DynCode.Index) which explains the shared API (objects, commands) available on all Dynamic Code parts, whether Razor, WebApi or other.
+1. [Dynamic Code](xref:NetCode.DynCode.Index): the shared API on all Dynamic Code - Razor, WebApi or other.
-1. [Razor](xref:NetCode.Razor.Index) which explains the APIs special to Razor templates
+1. [Razor](xref:NetCode.Razor.Index): the APIs special to Razor templates
-1. [Web API](xref:WebApi.Custom) explains everything you need to know to create/customize Web API Controllers
+1. [Web API](xref:WebApi.Custom): everything you need to know to create/customize Web API Controllers
 1. [External API](xref:HowTo.External) guides you to access 2sxc-instances on the server from WebForms or other MVC components